 As time has elapsed since the initial publication of the forward model, the number of complete journeys from referral to first care contact has increased.
 This gives a more complete picture of the waiting times between referral and care contact.
 However, there is still a reducing number of complete journeys as you move towards the most recent data submission periods.
 There is also a gap identified in this model in that it will not pick up those referrals coded other than for suspected autism, irrespective of whether those referrals resulted in an autism diagnosis.

 The main limitation of the forward model is that there is a reliance on future data to identify care contacts attached to referrals.
 This is less of an issue in older records.
-For example, in quarter one of the 2018-19 financial year, a larger proportion of the referrals recorded have then gone on to have a care contact recorded.
-For more recent referrals, for example those recorded in quarter three of the 2019-20 financial year, a smaller proportion of the referrals recorded have then gone on to have a care contact recorded.
+For example, in quarter one of the 2019/20 financial year, a larger proportion of the referrals recorded have then gone on to have a care contact recorded.
+For more recent referrals, for example those recorded in quarter two of the 2020/21 financial year, a smaller proportion of the referrals recorded have then gone on to have a care contact recorded.

-At the point at which the analysis was undertaken, the latest available full quarter of data is January – March 2020 (quarter four 2019-20) and a large proportion of referrals received in this quarter have not had enough time elapsed to assess whether they meet the 13 week waiting time target to first care contact.
-As a result of this, only quarter one to quarter three of 2019-20 are published.
+At the point at which the analysis was undertaken, the latest available full quarter of data is July – September 2021 (quarter two 2021/22) and a large proportion of referrals received in this quarter have not had enough time elapsed to assess whether they meet the 13 week waiting time recommendation to first care contact.
+As a result of this, only quarter one 2019/20 to quarter one 2021/22 are published.

 The above chart shows the percentage of referrals that have a care contact recorded across the reporting periods.